-Source file arm\src\lib\runtime\system.c

-Declared in stdlib.h

-Description Standard C library function that executes commands.

-C-SPY debug action Notifies the C-SPY debugger that system has been called and then returns -1.
+Source file arm\src\lib\runtime\system.c Declared in stdlib.h Description Standard C library function that executes commands.
+C-SPY debug action Notifies the C-SPY debugger that $system$ has been called and then returns -1.
 Default implementation The system function available in the library returns 0 if a null pointer is passed to it to indicate that there is no command processor, otherwise it returns -1 to indicate failure.
 If this is not the functionality that you require, you can implement your own version.
 This does not require that you rebuild the library.
+See also Briefly about retargeting, page 132.